-Children are secure and happy, in a welcoming environment, that offers a wide variety of resources and play opportunities.
+Arrangements for ensuring that children are safeguarded are robust.
+Staff have a good awareness of the safeguarding policy and procedures which are implemented effectively to ensure the children are safe.
+Staff are suitably vetted, qualified and supported to ensure they all know their roles and responsibilities concerning child protection.
+Thorough risk assessments are in place and are used well to identify hazards and the action needed to minimise risk.
+Staff are deployed effectively and ratios maintained to ensure that children are fully supported and protected at all times.

 Staff work well together as a team.
 They organise the learning environment well and ensure that children can move freely and gain easy access to the good range of interesting resources.
-Arrangements for ensuring that children are safeguarded are robust.
-Staff have a good awareness of the safeguarding policy and procedures, which are implemented effectively to ensure the children are safe.
-Staff are suitably vetted, qualified and supported, to ensure they all know their roles and responsibilities concerning child protection.
-Thorough risk assessments are in place and are used well to identify hazards and the action needed to minimise risk.
 A comprehensive range of policies and procedures are in place covering all areas of the provision.
-Staff are deployed effectively to ensure that children are fully supported and protected at all times.
 Equality and diversity are promoted well.
 Children are provided with an inclusive environment and learn about valuing each others' differences.
-There are good systems in place to monitor and evaluate the setting, to ensure any strengths and areas for development are highlighted.
+There are good systems in place to monitor and evaluate the setting to ensure any strengths and areas for development are highlighted.

-Information is displayed all around the nursery so that parents and children can feel a good sense of belonging.
+Information is displayed all around the nursery so that parents and children feel a good sense of belonging.
 The partnership between parents and the nursery is very good.
-Parents sign a wide range of agreements when their children first start at the nursery and thorough records are kept of children's attendance, and any accidents or medication administered.
+Parents sign a wide range of agreements when their children first start at the nursery and thorough records are kept of children's attendance and any accidents or medication administered.
 Parents are provided with information about the setting and are able to chat to staff when dropping off or collecting their children.
-Daily information sheets keep parents informed about their child's day including food eaten, sleep times and nappy changes.
-Parents report they are extremely happy with the care their children receive and find staff very friendly and approachable.
-Arrangements are in place to liaise with other providers the children may attend, to ensure information is shared about their learning.
+Parents report they are very happy with the care their children receive and find staff friendly and approachable.
+Arrangements are in place to liaise with other providers the children may attend to ensure information is shared about their learning.